Küng Recorders

 MARSYAS Recorders

 The MARSYAS instruments are modern neo-baroque recorders that were originally the product of a unique cooperative venture between the Küng recorder workshop and Heinz Ammann, a noted independent Swiss recorder maker who was for years the head of recorder design and production at the H. C. Fehr workshop.
-Effective January 2006, Ammann withdrew from the MARSYAS enterprise, which is now wholly owned and operated by the two brothers who are principals of the Küng workshop.
+Effective January 2006, Ammann withdrew from the MARSYAS enterprise, which is now wholly owned by the Küng workshop.

-These instruments were originally sold as a separate brand and at controlled premium prices through a select invitational dealer network, an unusual marketing strategy which was not successful.
-As of January, 2011, the MARSYAS models have been integrated into the Küng catalogue and are being made available at much more realistic prices through all Küng dealers.
+These instruments were originally sold as a separate brand and at controlled premium prices through a select invitational dealer network including ourselves, an unusual marketing strategy which was apparently not successful.
+As of January, 2011, the MARSYAS models were integrated into the Küng catalogue and are being made available at much more realistic prices through all Küng dealers.

 MARSYAS recorders have a light, bright, overtone-rich quality that makes them eminently suited to the performance of solo baroque repertoire.
 Unlike the Küng Model III recorders, the MARSYAS instruments are designed to be played at rather low breath pressures and will be extremely sharp if played at normal breath pressures.
 Upon request, we will retune these instruments to play at somewhat higher breath pressures if so desired.